mohitmv/webio/docs/reference.md

  - **disabled** : True|False. if a DropDown is disabled, user won't be able to choose any option.
  - **allow_multiple** : True|False. if true, user can choose multiple options.
  - **value** : default value to be presented in rendered dropdown.
 In case of `allow_multiple=True`, value should be list of default-selected options.
+ - **onchange**: lambda function to be executed whenever a option is chosen/modified.
  - **id**: identifier of this dropdown. ex: "age_group". if present, it can be accessed by `self.inputs[id]` i.e. `self.inputs["age_group"]`.

 Sample use cases: